datajoint/workflow-array-ephys/README.md

 [workflow_array_ephys/paths.py](workflow_array_ephys/paths.py)).
 3. Ingestion of clustering results.

++ See the [Element Array Electrophysiology documentation](https://elements.datajoint.org/description/array_ephys/) for the background information and development timeline.

-For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
 This work is supported by the National Institutes of Health.

 ## Workflow architecture